JosephCaillet/vinimay/doc/technical_specifications.md

 }]
 ```

-The object sent in this response describes the post created.
+The object sent in this response describes the comment created.
 The format is described below.

 ### Update